ryoAccount/obsidian/CISSP_Text/Domain1_Security Risk and Management/Patent.md

-Patents and trade secrets can both protect intellectual property related to a manufacturing process.
+Patents and trade secrets can both protect [[Intellectual Property]] related to a manufacturing process.
 Trade secrets are appropriate only when the details can be tightly controlled within an organization [[Copyright Act]] are used to protect creative works, while [[Trademark]]s are used to protect names, logos, and symbols.